• Skip to primary navigation

 ingredients to make this recipe

-• Fresh Chow Mein Noodles: pre-cooked thin egg noodles made of eggs and wheat flour and available at the Asian grocery store in the refrigerated section.
-Or substitute with yaki soba noodles and prepare according to package directions.
+• Fresh Chow Mein Noodles: These are pre-cooked, thin, egg noodles made of eggs and wheat flour and available in the cold section at Asian grocers.
+Or substitute with yaki soba noodles or dried spaghetti and prepare according to package directions.

-• Mung Bean Sprouts: or substitute with soybean sprouts.
+• Mung Bean Sprouts: Or use soybean sprouts.

-• Napa Cabbage: or substitute with green cabbage or bok choy.
+• Napa Cabbage: Or use green cabbage or bok choy.

-• Carrots: or substitute with red or yellow bell pepper or celery.
+• Carrots: Or use bell peppers or celery.

 Beef Marinade